Table of Contents

 - Close the loop: feed insights into templates, audience segmentation, and the fallback order; re-test quarterly as behavior shifts.

-Compliance, deliverability & governance (must-do basics)
+Compliance, deliverability & governance

 - Consent & opt-outs: capture opt-in, honor STOP/UNSUBSCRIBE, and comply with regional rules.